Succession to the Crown Act

 Overview

-This bill modernizes the rules of succession to the British throne.
-It removes gender discrimination, allowing the eldest child to inherit regardless of sex, and repeals laws disqualifying individuals from succeeding to the throne due to marrying a Roman Catholic.
+This bill alters the rules of succession to the British throne.
+It removes gender as a factor in determining the order of succession for those born after October 28th, 2011, and eliminates the disqualification of individuals from succeeding to the Crown due to marrying a Roman Catholic.
+It also updates the rules regarding Royal marriages requiring Sovereign consent.

 Description